 It's important to recognize that because soil in containers freezes more easily than garden soil, extra care needs to be taken to protect container roses from cold weather.
 A good rule is that your rose will lose two to three hardiness zones when grown in a container.
 For example, a rose that is normally hardy to zone 3 will only be hardy to zone 5 or 6 in a container.
 Larger containers provide more protection than smaller containers, as it takes longer for the soil to freeze.
 Generally speaking, anyone living in zone 7 and above doesn't need to worry about winterizing roses.

 For roses grown in small and medium containers, it can be a good idea to take the plant into a garage or shed during the winter.
-Place the container on wooden blocks to isolate the plants from the cold concrete.
+Place the container on wooden blocks to isolate the plants from the cold concrete, and lightly water only occasionally to keep the roots from drying out.
 While you want to keep the soil from freezing, it's best to avoid wintering roses inside your home, as they need to stay below 50 degrees to go dormant, and preventing them from doing so could greatly impact the number and quality of blooms you get in the following year.

 Roses in larger containers fare better in cool weather because their soil does not freeze as easily.
 While you may not want to or be able to move these plants indoors during the winter, they should at least be placed somewhere they are protected from chilly winds, and if they are placed near a window in your home, they could benefit from heat escaping from inside.
 Just after the first frost, wrap burlap or chicken wire around the outside of the pot all the way up to the top of the canes and then apply a layer of mulch thick enough to cover the majority of the canes.
 Then, loosely cover the rest of the plant with burlap, a blanket or a heavy sheet to protect it from frost, wind and sunlight, which could prevent it from going dormant.